 Mega Fashion Shows – Make them feel

-In today’s connected world, with terabytes of information created every second by consumers on their smartphones and shared in split seconds all over the world, bringing bold and disruptive ideas on the stages of the mega fashion shows has become more than a trend but a necessity for the brands’ survival.
+Bringing bold and disruptive ideas on the stages of the mega fashion shows has become more than a trend but a necessity for the brands’ survival.
+Survival in today’s connected world.

 Mega Fashion Shows – The Age of Social Media